iExecBlockchainComputing/rlc-multichain/safe/README.md

 - Always review transaction data before confirming
 - Use hardware wallets when possible for owner accounts
 - Test on testnets before mainnet operations
-- API keys help with rate limiting - get yours from the Safe Transaction Service
 - Keep API keys secure and don't commit them to version control

 ## Common Use Cases